-Other shared amenities include a barbecue area with propane grills, charcoal grills, a cooking griddle, a cool room for bear-proof food storage, a campfire bowl with bench seating, hiking trails, a basketball court, a volleyball court, a cornhole court, a playground with swing sets and a seesaw, and equipment for enjoying outdoor games on the site's meadow, such as a tug-a-war rope, gunny sacks, baseballs, gloves, and a soccer net.
+Other shared amenities include a barbecue area with propane grills, charcoal grills, a cooking griddle, a cool room for bear-proof food storage, a campfire bowl with bench seating, hiking trails, a basketball court, a volleyball court, a playground with swing sets and a seesaw, and equipment for enjoying outdoor games on the site's meadow, such as a tug-a-war rope, gunny sacks, baseballs, gloves, and a soccer net.

 For outdoor recreation, the site provides guests with hiking trails, a basketball court, a volleyball court, a cornhole court, a playground with swing sets and a seesaw, and equipment for enjoying outdoor games on the site's meadow, such as a tug-a-war rope, gunny sacks, baseballs, gloves, and a soccer net.
 Between Memorial Day weekend and Labor Day, part of Weber Creek is dammed so that guests can enjoy floating in it.

 Other shared amenities include a cool room for bear-proof food storage, a campfire bowl with bench seating, and a barbecue area with propane grills, charcoal grills, and a cooking griddle.
 Outside the accommodation, guests will find a private propane fire pit, for which one complimentary five-gallon propane tank is provided.
 Additional tanks can be purchased for an extra fee.

 - Picnic area